Your favourite castles

-"Portchester has everything: history, harbour, church, ramparts, views for miles, family friendly events and even cricket in the grounds."Visit Portchester Castle
+"Portchester has everything: history, harbour, church, ramparts, views for miles, family friendly events and even cricket in the grounds."Explore Portchester Castle

 Crowning the hilltop over the River Coquet, this Northumbrian stronghold offers many rooms to explore and spectacular views.

-"The best thing is being allowed to clamber over so much, it lets the imagination go wild!"Visit Warkworth Castle
+"The best thing is being allowed to clamber over so much, it lets the imagination go wild!"Explore Warkworth Castle

 Built on the most magnificent scale, Dunstanburgh Castle stands on a remote headland in Northumberland.

 "Dunstanburgh is my absolute favourite.
 Just something about how isolated it is.
-Beautiful."Visit Dunstanburgh Castle
+Beautiful."Explore Dunstanburgh

 Home to its own famous donkeys, the quintessential romantic castle of Carisbrooke is at the very heart of the Isle of Wight's history.